 Unlike other toxic materials like asbestos or lead, plastic is more insidious: over 16,000 chemicals are used to manufacture a dizzying array of resins and products.
 With plastic production having reached 504 Mt in 2022 and expected to more than double by 2050, the scale of the threat is staggering—and largely unchecked.
 But science is finally catching up to a century of petrochemical ambition.
 The diagnosis is becoming clear.

-In this keynote, Dr. Carney Almroth and Mr. Gedert examine the symptoms of our plastic-sickened world and deliver a candid prognosis.
-From petrochemical sacrifice zones to microplastic contamination, from toxic additives to global policy responses, they’ll explore where unchecked plastic production has brought us—and what lies ahead if the system remains untreated.
+In this keynote, Mr. Bob Gedert will walk us through the findings from his forthcoming book, Untangling Plastics – The Missing Link in Mitigating Climate Change.
+From petrochemical sacrifice zones to microplastic contamination, from toxic additives to global policy responses, he’ll explain where unchecked plastic production has brought us—and what lies ahead if the system continues on its current trajectory.

 Moderator: Jeremy Drake, Zero Waste USA